Zzzax: Fictional character biography

-Debuting in the title The Incredible Hulk (vol. 2), Zzzax is a humanoid creature formed from electricity by an act of sabotage at a Con Ed nuclear power plant in New York City.
-A group of terrorists destroying the dynamos started a chain reaction that caused a rapid buildup of energy, which takes on a life of its own, absorbing the minds of them and several engineers.
-By using the electrical energy from their brains, the entity achieves humanoid form and sentience.
-Calling itself Zzzax, the entity fights the Hulk and Hawkeye before being defeated.
+Debuting in the title The Incredible Hulk (vol. 2), Zzzax is created when a group of terrorists attempts to sabotage the Consolidated Edison nuclear power plant in New York City.
+An explosion from their stray gunfire starts a chain reaction in the reactor, creating a psionically charged electromagnetic field.
+As the field grows, it incinerates those that stand in its path and absorbs the electric energy from their brains, granting it humanoid form and sentience.
+Calling itself Zzzax after the crackling noises emitted by its movement, it goes on a destructive murder spree to further increase its intelligence.
+The entity fights the Hulk and Hawkeye before being defeated.

-The character returns to the title The Incredible Hulk (vol. 2) and attacks a research center in Chicago.
+The character returns and attacks a research center in Chicago.
 The Hulk battles the entity to a standstill before several scientists shut down the process that recreates Zzzax.
-Zzzax reappears in the title Luke Cage, Power Man, and hunts down the men responsible for its last defeat.
+Zzzax reappears in Luke Cage, Power Man, and hunts down the men responsible for its last defeat.
 Power Man defeats the entity, but not before it kills one of the scientists.
-Zzzax returns in the title The Incredible Hulk (vol. 2) to confront an intelligent version of the monster possessing the mind of Bruce Banner, but is quickly defeated.
+Zzzax returns to confront an intelligent version of the monster possessing the mind of Bruce Banner, but is quickly defeated.
 Mephisto later reforms the entity in the miniseries Secret Wars II, although the Thing defeats it.
-In the title West Coast Avengers, the character Zzzax teams with fundamental force villains Graviton; Quantum and Halflife, but is again short-circuited by Hawkeye.
+In the title West Coast Avengers, Zzzax teams with fundamental force villains Graviton, Quantum, and Halflife, but is again short-circuited by Hawkeye.

-The title The Incredible Hulk (vol. 2) details how S.H.I.E.L.D. captured Zzzax and transported it to Gamma Base.
-General Thunderbolt Ross arranges for his mind to be transferred into Zzzax's body and battles a new version of the Hulk, whose alter-ego is Rick Jones.
-Ross relinquishes control of the entity soon after saving his daughter Betty Ross Banner, realizing that his actions had risked lives.
+S.H.I.E.L.D. later captured Zzzax and transported it to Gamma Base.
+Thunderbolt Ross arranges for his mind to be transferred into Zzzax's body and battles a new version of the Hulk, whose alter-ego is Rick Jones.
+Ross relinquishes control of the entity soon after saving his daughter Betty, realizing that his actions had risked lives.
 Zzzax battles Iron Man in the title Marvel Comics Presents and Cable in the hero's self-titled series.

-The entity reappears in the title New Avengers and participates in the mass escape by supervillains from the holding facility the Raft.
+Zzzax reappears in the title New Avengers and participates in the mass escape by supervillains from the Raft.
 The title Sensational She-Hulk reveals the character has been contained by S.H.I.E.L.D.
-After briefly escaping and turning the defense systems of the organisation's Helicarrier against its agents (including the Life Model Decoys), it is recaptured by the She-Hulk.
+After briefly escaping and turning the defense systems of the Helicarrier against its agents, it is recaptured by She-Hulk.

 The Mighty Avengers later apprehend Zzzax when it attacks New Delhi.

-Zzzax later appears in the services of MODOK Superior when it comes to him attacking the Red Hulk.
+Zzzax later appears in the services of MODOK Superior.

-During the Fear Itself storyline, Zzzax was with MODOK Superior when it comes to competing against Zero/One and Black Fog into getting to the Red Hulk first.